 Where a lot or common property that is subject to a Building Management Statement is subdivided or amalgamated an allocation of the building management statement is required.
 Lots are either encumbered or not encumbered and benefited.
 Terms such as partially or fully encumbered are not used.
 A table similar to the one below is required to allocate these encumbrances:

-Building Management to be Lots to be benefited Statement Encumbered <dealing no=""></dealing> 3, 4, 5, 6, 7, 8, CP 3, 4, 5, 6, 7, 8, CP
+Building Statement Management Lots Encumbered Lots Benefited <dealing no=""></dealing> 3, 4, 5, 6, 7, 8, CP 3, 4, 5, 6, 7, 8, CP

 Table 22-15: Building Management Statement Allocation